dmccuk/ansible_ELK/README.md

 ## Add index In Kibana

-On your Kibana webpage, click on "Discover" and add in your index as below.
+On your Kibana webpage, click on "Discover" or "Management" and add in your index as below.
 Click next:
 ![Alt text](pics/kibana1.PNG?raw=true)

 Select @timestamp: